U.S. State Department

 The why: end homelessness.
 The how: bring what works in Kansas City to Durban — and bring what works in Durban back home.

-Through the United States State Department, I partnered with South African organizations on homelessness prevention strategies, sharing evidence-based frameworks on Housing First, community-centered urban planning, and intervention models developed over years of work in Kansas City.
+Through the United States State Department, I partnered with South African organizations on homelessness prevention strategies — sharing evidence-based frameworks on Housing First, community-centered urban planning, and intervention models developed over years of work in Kansas City.
+The work also included designing a point-in-time survey to collect baseline data on the scope and nature of homelessness in Durban, training local data collectors, synthesizing the results, and using that data to inform policy recommendations.

 What It Taught Me